 Not all it’s cracked up to be

-More than five decades have passed and thinking about that stupid report card still haunts me from time to time.
-But here’s the thing I don’t think anyone realized.
-Not then.
-Not now.
+More than six decades have passed and thinking about that stupid report card still haunts me from time to time.
+But here’s the thing I don’t think anyone realized—not then, not now.
 It’s not that I was incapable of playing with with others, well or otherwise.
 I just preferred doing a lot of things on my own.

 I didn’t dislike my classmates.
 I wasn’t mean.
 Nor was I excluded when I was with them.
 But if there was even a remote chance that I could stay in during recess to draw or read or make something, I happily passed up the chance to go freeze my butt off on the playground “playing with others.”

 Whether inside or out, even to this day, if you give me a puzzle or some crayons or a problem to solve, I’d gladly drift off and play, research, discover, create, or simply do my own thing—often much more effectively without the distraction of other people.
 Having this preference perceived as a problem?
 Well, it turns out that was the problem, and the labels and concern I encountered from well-meaning adults dogged me for years.

 It wasn’t until I saw someone wearing a t-shirt proudly emblazoned with the warning, “Does not play well with others” —there are dozens of different models online—that I began to appreciate the silver lining here.

 In truth, I’m not a bad collaborator and unless there is a ball or a lot of running involved, I’m a pretty good asset for your team.
 But the best work I’ve done, whether in teaching, writing, or any of my various hobbies, has usually happened when I’ve been left to my own devices.

 As an extra blessing, my need for approval has declined precipitously over the years.
 I’ve gotten significantly less worried about fitting in as I’ve gotten older.
 The freedom that’s accompanied this indifference is exhilarating.